rahulmathur2001/OmniStudio-Volunteer-Management/README.md

 # OmniStudio-Volunteer-Management
-An end-to-end OmniStudio solution using FlexCards, OmniScripts, and DataRaptors to manage volunteer shift registration, including dynamic eligibility checks
+An end-to-end OmniStudio solution using FlexCards, OmniScripts, and DataMappers to manage volunteer shift registration, including dynamic eligibility checks

 🚀 Project Overview

-This project demonstrates how to leverage OmniStudio tools — including FlexCards, OmniScripts, Integration Procedures, and DataRaptors — to design an interactive volunteer management application directly within Salesforce.
+This project demonstrates how to leverage OmniStudio tools — including FlexCards, OmniScripts, Integration Procedures, and DataMappers — to design an interactive volunteer management application directly within Salesforce.

 Volunteers can:\
 *View available shifts with live data.\